gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     connect to the primary's database.
 For this reason, we need the IP address of each node.

-    If you are use a cloud provider, you can lookup the IP addresses for each geo node through their management console.
+    If you are using a cloud provider, you can lookup the IP addresses for each geo node through their management console.
 A table of terminology is provided below because terminology varies between vendors.